AtomicNibble/PulpEngine/tools/Telemetry/README.md

 - Low overhead runtime
      - Zero allocations
         - Host application passes a single buffer at start time.
-    - Self tracing (See how much CPU time is spent tracing)
     - Collection of data is lock free
         - Single InterlockedExchangeAdd
     - Care is taken to make sure no two threads write collected data to the same cache lane
         - Prevents CPU stalls from false sharing
     - Thread local state for stack tracking
+    - Self tracing
+        - Easily see how much of your application CPU time is being used by the profiling runtime

 ## Architecture